Prosecutors

 CI 101 - Secure Techniques for Onsite Previewing

-This course builds on the concepts introduced in "Cybercop (CC) 101 - Basic Digital Forensic Imaging" (BDFI).
+This course builds on the concepts introduced in "Cybercop 101 - Basic Digital Forensic Imaging."
 It covers the architecture and functionality of the Windows NT File System, the FAT and the ExFAT File System, and related directory entry information for locating files on electronic devices.
 Topical areas include file headers and file hashing, recovery of deleted files and long file names, and techniques for discovering potential evidence that might otherwise be overlooked.
+This course incorporates an investigative scenario, providing hands-on experience with examination of hard drive images.

 Pages